-If you are fighting your Aloe vera for flowers, you are not alone.
+You are not alone if you are fighting your Aloe vera for flowers.
 Most people struggle to get their Aloe vera plants to bloom when growing them indoors.
 But its tubular flowers, produced high on long elegant stems, are a rare sighting in households due to the inadequate sunlight they receive.
-Many of the clones available have orange flowers, but the real Aloe vera has yellow flowers.
+Many clones available have orange flowers, but the real Aloe vera has yellow flowers.

 Aloe vera is built for Africa's desert climate, where it receives large amounts of direct sunlight for most of the day.
 This large dose of bright light that Aloe vera is accustomed to does not translate smoothly to a household setting, where the house's location and the plant may limit the amount of sunlight that reaches the plant.

 Adjusting the Indoor Placement of Your Aloe Vera Plant

 Due to the Aloe vera's natural environment, the main trick is to give your houseplant as much light as possible.
 Indoor placement is key.
 Typically sitting on kitchen windowsills, Aloe vera does not receive the sunlight used to or needs when raised indoors.
 You want to place your plant on a windowsill that gets a lot of direct sunlight, with nothing obstructing the plant's line of the sun or keeping it in the shade.
 At certain points in the day, some areas of your house also receive more light than others.
 Therefore, it is best to change your plant's location throughout the day, allowing it to follow the sun.
 The more exposure to sunlight, the better.
 You can also move your plant outside during the summer months, as it is no longer in danger of freezing, and an outdoor environment nicely mimics the high-sunlight desert conditions it needs to bloom.

 Other Tricks for Getting Your Resistant Aloe to Bloom:

 1. Wait for your Aloe Vera to Mature